Exercise Real Thaw: Real Thaw 2021

 The Air Force, through the Air Command, performs the multidisciplinary exercise Real Thaw 2021 (RT21), between 15 and 26 March, from the Beja Air Base.
 In addition to supporting the fight against COVID-19 and fulfilling the missions of public and international interest assigned to it, with maximum safety and efficiency, the Air Force must continue to prepare and qualify its forces for the complete fulfillment of the mission.

 RT21 proves to be fundamental, in this context, to ensure the readiness of human and air resources.
 Due to COVID-19 pandemic, this exercise was only attended by 400 military personnel from the Portuguese Armed Forces.

 Real Thaw 2022

 The Air Force performs the annual Real Thaw 2022 exercise (RT22), between 26 June and 8 July, at Beja Air Base.
 This multidisciplinary exercise aims to enhance joint training and provide participants with a wide range of tactical missions, with the intention of sharing knowledge, increasing integration, promoting innovation and strengthening ties between NATO partners.

 Real Thaw 2023

-The Air Force carries out the Real Thaw 2023 (RT23) excercise between February 27th and March 10th, at Beja Air Base.
+The Air Force carries out the Real Thaw 2023 (RT23) exercise between February 27th and March 10th, at Beja Air Base.
 This exercise aims to enhance joint and combined training in order to provide participants with a wide range of tactical missions.